DingWB/abc_lite/README.md

 This repo implements a lightweight version of the abc model built on the assumption of users having a peak set/feature table.

+Additionally this repo computes gene activity scores.
+These can be found in the `GenePredictionStats.txt` file in the output directory.
+Essentially the gene activity score is the activity by contact of all peaks with a single gene.
+These scores are based on the work below:

+Xu, Z., Lee, DS., Chandran, S. et al. Structural variants drive context-dependent oncogene activation in cancer.
+Nature 612, 564–572 (2022). https://doi.org/10.1038/s41586-022-05504-4

 ## limitations
 Currently this implementation does not support quantile normalization or multifeature activity (e.g.  both H3k27ac & ATAC).
 It operates under the assumption you have a gene expression measure, epigenome measure, and HiC